You Earned a Ticket!

 Sources of funds for public education in California

-The chart below summarizes the main sources of general operating money for K-12 education in California using the 2019-20 budget as an example of a "normal" year.
-The way the pie is sliced does’t tend to change radically from year to year except in times of crisis, when federal funding might temporarily increase.
+The chart below summarizes the main sources of general operating money for K-12 education in California.
+The way the pie is sliced doesn't tend to change radically from year to year, except in times of crisis, when federal funding might temporarily increase.
 The rest of this lesson examines each education-related slice of the pie more deeply.

 How much do schools get from property taxes?